 Please note the deadline for applying for the Fall 2019/Spring 2020 Practicum & Internship training program has passed.
-We encourage all interested applicants to visit our website in the Spring of 2020 to submit an application for the 2020-2021 academic year.
+We encourage all interested applicants to submit an application by February 1, 2020 for the 2020-2021 academic year.
 Please email any questions to StuCounseling@tamusa.edu.

 I. Application Deadlines:

 This Practicum and Internship Program is a two semester commitment which will include fall and spring semesters (August through May); SC&WS will only consider applicants who specify interest and availability for both fall and spring semesters.
-To be considered for our SC&WS Practicum & Internship Program, you must submit all materials by May 15 of the year you wish to complete your practicum and/or internship.
+In addition, applicants must have a minimum of one year of clinical practicum experience by the time of their start date in August 2020.
+To be considered for our SC&WS Practicum & Internship Program, you must submit all materials by February 1st of the year you wish to complete your practicum and/or internship.

 II.
 How to Apply: